 “The world’s most important institutions are now registering a dramatic situation that Slow Food has been exposing for the last 30 years,” says Carlo Petrini, president of Slow Food.
 “Over the last 70 years we have destroyed three quarters of the agro-biodiversity that farmers had selected in the thousand before.
 Authoritative sources have long been warning us that we are now experiencing the sixth mass extinction and, for the first time, human beings are to blame for the global ecological crisis.
 The scenario described is very serious and the loss of species, breeds and natural habitats is very severe indeed.
 Time is running but we do have one tool that could effectively change the situation: namely our daily food.
 By changing our eating choices we can do a lot to save the soil, water and the entire planet.’

 In Slow Food’s view, biodiversity is a concrete response to everyday emergencies and difficulties such as climate change.
-This is why it has catalogued more than 5,000 to save with its Ark of Taste initiative, launched more than 500 Presidia—projects to support farmers, pastoralists and fishers—and has explained the value of biodiversity with its gardens, chefs’ networks, events and education.
+This is why it has catalogued more than 5,000 to save with its Ark of Taste initiative, launched more than 500 Presidia—projects to support farmers, pastoralists, fishers and indigenous communities —and has explained the value of biodiversity with its gardens, chefs’ networks, events and education.

 There is still a great deal to be done.
 It is necessary for us to prepare ourselves to address this challenge mindfully, and it is vital for governments, institutions, enterprises and finance on the one hand, and, above all, individual citizens, on the other, to rally together immediately.